brunokoga/Montevideo/monsters_dir/creatureTypes.md

 **Evil Subtype** : This subtype is usually applied to outsiders native to the evil-aligned outer planes.
 Evil outsiders are also called fiends.
 Most creatures that have this subtype also have evil alignments; however, if their alignments change, they still retain the subtype.
 Any effect that depends on alignment affects a creature with this subtype as if the creature has an evil alignment, no matter what its alignment actually is.
 The creature also suffers effects according to its actual alignment.
 A creature with the evil subtype overcomes damage reduction as if its natural weapons and any weapons it wields are evil-aligned (see Damage Reduction, page 299).

 **Extraplanar Subtype** : This subtype is applied to any creature when it is on a plane other than its native plane.
 A creature that travels the planes can gain or lose this subtype as it goes from plane to plane.
-Monster entries assume that encounters with creatures take place on the Material Plane, and every creature whose native plane is not the Material Plane has the extraplanar subtype (but would not have it when on its home plane).
+Monster entries assume that encounters with creatures take place on the Material Plane, and every creature whose native plane is not the Material Plane has the extraplanar subtype (but would not have it when on its home plane.
 Every extraplanar creature in this book has a home plane mentioned in its description.
 Creatures not labeled as extraplanar are natives of the Material Plane, and they gain the extraplanar subtype if they leave the Material Plane.
 No creature has the extraplanar subtype when it is on a transitive plane, such as the Astral Plane, the Ethereal Plane, or the Plane of Shadow.

 **Fire Subtype** : A creature with the fire subtype has immunity to fire and vulnerability to cold.

 **Giant Subtype** : A giant is a humanoid creature of great strength, usually of at least Large size.
 Giants have a number of racial Hit Dice and never substitute such Hit Dice for class levels like some humanoids.
-Giants have low-light vision, and treat [Intimidate](../skills/intimidate#_intimidate) and [Perception](../skills/perception#_perception) as class skills.
+Giants have low-light vision, and treat [Intimidate](../skill_dir/intimidate#_intimidate and [Perception](../skill_dir/perception#_perception as class skills.

 **Gnome Subtype** : This subtype is applied to gnomes and creatures related to gnomes.
 Creatures with the gnome subtype have low-light vision.

 **Goblinoid Subtype** : Goblinoids are stealthy humanoids who live by hunting and raiding and who all speak Goblin.
-Goblinoids treat [Stealth](../skills/stealth#_stealth) as a class skill.
+Goblinoids treat [Stealth](../skill_dir/stealth#_stealth) as a class skill.

 **Good Subtype** : This subtype is usually applied to outsiders native to the good-aligned outer planes.
 Most creatures that have this subtype also have good alignments; however, if their alignments change, they still retain the subtype.
 Any effect that depends on alignment affects a creature with this subtype as if the creature has a good alignment, no matter what its alignment actually is.
 The creature also suffers effects according to its actual alignment.
 A creature with the good subtype overcomes damage reduction as if its natural weapons and any weapons it wields are good-aligned (see Damage Reduction, page 299).